Microsoft Tasks and Planner MCP server

 - Select Next.

 Enter the authentication details for the application.
-This varies by service — see the Authentication section of the relevant application page for the specific credentials, OAuth URLs, and scopes to use.
+This varies by service — see the Authentication section on this page for the specific credentials, OAuth URLs, and scopes to use.

-Review the summary, then select Deploy.
+Look over the summary of your MCP server configuration, then select Create & Deploy.
 AI Gateway provisions the server and provides a server URL you'll use when configuring your AI client.

 Connect to an AI client